Fulgenzio Manfredi

 Fulgenzio Manfredi, OFM (Venice, c.
-1560 – Rome, 5 July 1610), or Fra Fulgenzio, was a Franciscan friar, an observant minor, and active preacher in Venice from 1594.
+1560 – Rome, 5 July 1610), commonly known as Fra Fulgenzio, was a Franciscan friar, an observant minor, and active preacher in Venice from 1594.
 During the Venetian Interdict imposed by Pope Paul V, he gained particular prominence for his anti-Roman sermons, preaching against papal regulation of religious orders in the Venetian republic.

 He was a colleague of the famous theologian and scholar Paolo Sarpi in the defence of the Venetian Republic in its struggle against the Curia.
 Manfredi was tried by the Roman Inquisition, declared a relapsed heretic, and sentenced to be burnt.
 He was executed in the Campo di Fiore, in Rome.

 Early life

 Fulgentio Manfredi was probably born in Venice circa 1563, the son of Ludovico Manfredi.
 We know of two brothers; Giambattista, painter and engraver, and Gabriele, sensale di cambi.

 He joined religious life as an acolyte in 1580 and became a priest in 1586.
 He studied theology, and joined the Capuchin Franciscans, the Order of Friars Minor Capuchin.
 From as early as 1594 he was preaching in churches in Venice and outside, as well as in San Francesco della Vigna, where he was assigned.
 Known for his eloquent but biting polemic, he was banned from preaching for four years in 1594.